 Global Tax Policy

-DSV has operational companies in more than 90 countries, all of which are governed by national and international tax legislation.
-This document outlines the DSV Group’s Global Tax Policy and describes our governing principles for tax management.
+DSV has operational entities in more than 80 countries, all of which are governed by distinctive national and international tax legislation.
+This document outlines DSV Group’s Global Tax Policy and outlines our governing principles for tax management.